WHAT IS “WORK”?

 I saw the shops we'd pack at lunch; mostly quiet.
 The haunts we'd closed down on a Friday night; fenced or gone.
 The building that had hummed with hundreds of people making things; hollowed out.
 And our original building, the beautiful custom built one? turned into a mattress store.

-Work vs. Labor
+2. Work vs. Labor

 “Work” means something very different depending on where you stand.

 While at my dream job, I remember seeing an org chart for the first time.
 I happened to be sitting in the back of the room and pinned to the wall was a triangular diagram with a bunch of boxes.
-Well, in seconds I understood the baic idea: CEO at the top, layers of management in the middle, and at the very bottom were us, animators!
+Well, in seconds I understood the basic idea: CEO at the top, layers of management in the middle, and at the very bottom were us, animators!
 I think my initial thought was ‘There wouldn’t be able to ship games without us here’.
 Only much later would I understand this was partially true.
-Sure, young artists, there wouldn’t be a studio without “animators”.
+Sure, young artists, there wouldn’t be a studio without “us animators”.
 But the company can go on forever without “you”.

 For those who allocate capital as the owners, managers and financial planners, “work” is over in a different dimension.
 First off, what we call work, they call ‘labor’.
-The word Labor intentionally abstracts the workers function and service as a business unit that is bought cheaply and sold at a higher price.
+The word Labor intentionally abstracts the worker’s function as a business unit that is bought cheaply and sold at a higher price.
 For the executive, work (labor) is a resource to be acquired, deployed, and when necessary, optimized.
 The difference in the relationship is fascinating in its asymmetry; an executive’s work is largely invisible and incomprehensible to the laborer.
 To the executive, a laborer’s work is understood in it’s absolutes, and minute details.
 The laborer’s work is studied, planned out before it arrives, carefully watched to make sure it’s profitable and quickly adjusted when it is not.

 It’s for that reason that when employees and executives talk to one another about ‘work’ they talk past each other.
 The same word might be being used, but the meanings couldn’t be more different.